dsqmoore/developer/index.md

 # Welcome

-Welcome to the CloudApp developer site.
+Welcome to the CloudApp developer docs.
 Here you can find everything you need to integrate your application with CloudApp.

 ## Getting Started